Bajro Župić: Career

-He started playing in his hometown club FK Novi Pazar and after only one season competing as senior, got an invitation to play for the giants FK Partizan.
-As a very solid defender, sometimes too hard on some opponents, he soon won the respect and the hearts of the club most loyal fans, the Grobari.
-Also known for his simplicity and humor, there were many anecdotes built around him, but mostly for his courage and for giving it all at the field, he started to have the crowd chanting songs to him, and even today the phrase "Jedan je Bajro", meaning "Bajro, the one..." is actual.
+He began his senior career with his hometown club, Novi Pazar, and after one season was invited to join Partizan Belgrade.
+Playing as a defender, he became a regular member of the team and was well regarded by the club’s supporters.
+During his career, he received one red card.
+He was also known for his approachable public persona, which led to several anecdotes circulating among supporters.
+His performances on the field inspired fan chants, including the phrase "Jedan je Bajro", meaning "Bajro, the one..." which remains associated with him.

 In 1990, after having played 247 official matches for Partizan, he moved to Austrian club DSV Alpine where he played the 1990-91 season.

 After retiring from playing, he has dedicated working with FK Novi Pazar at many levels.

 He also runs a football school with his name in Novi Pazar, being Adem Ljajić his latest high-profile product.
+In 2023, Župić was elected as Novi Pazar's club president, succeeding Ismet Kurtanović.